-It’s as simple as taking your text and images, and inputting them into a program like InDesign (or outsourcing this if you have the budget) and offering it as a freebie on your site to build your email list or sell them for cheap.
+It’s as simple as taking your text and images, and inputting them into a program like InDesign.
+Then offering it as a freebie on your site to build your email list or sell them for cheap.

 You see, it might not seem like it’d be worth the effort to sell a product for just $8 or $10, but there’s a psychological trigger you tip in someone when they buy from you.
-Once they’ve bought once, they’ll be more likely to buy again from you in the future because you’ve already established trust.
+Once they’ve bought once, they’ll be more likely to buy again in the future because of established trust.

 It’s a lot easier to get someone to part with $10 than it is $800 on their first purchase from you, too.